 Out-Law Guide | 10 Jun 2020 | 10:48 am | 14 min. read

 The following income supports are currently being provided to employees and employers affected by the pandemic:

 The Temporary Wage Subsidy Scheme (the Scheme) was implemented by the 2020 Emergency Measures in the Public Interest (Covid-19) Act (Covid-19 Act).
-The Scheme replaces the previous Covid-19 Refund Scheme and will run for 12 weeks from 26 March 2020, although both the Taoiseach and the minister for finance have stated that the pandemic welfare subsidies will be extended beyond their original June expiry date.
-It is available to employers from all sectors, excluding the public service and non-commercial semi-state sector, whose business is being financially impacted by the Covid-19 pandemic.
+The Scheme replaced the previous Covid-19 Refund Scheme and was initially to run for 12 weeks from 26 March 2020.
+It has since been extended until the end of August 2020.
+The Scheme is available to employers from all sectors, excluding the public service and non-commercial semi-state sector, whose business is being financially impacted by the Covid-19 pandemic.

 The Scheme is being implemented in two phases.

 Phase 1, the 'transitional phase' of the Scheme, has now concluded.
 Phase 1 relates to all Scheme submissions received on or before 3 May 2020.
 During Phase 1, Revenue refunded eligible employers €410 per week for each eligible employee that they made a PRSI Class J9 submission for, regardless of the amount of the subsidy actually paid to the employee.
 In some cases this amount exceeded the subsidy that the employee was entitled to receive for that week and, in those cases, Revenue has advised that the employer is obliged to hold onto any excess.
 Revenue may take this excess amount into account when making future subsidy payments to the employer, or may require it to be repaid directly to Revenue.

 It is hoped that the Temporary Wage Subsidy Scheme will encourage employers to keep employees on the payroll and as a result, avoid employers having to make roles redundant or put them on unpaid lay-off.